The Enablers

 Devon and Cornwall Constabulary work closely with the Ten Tors organisers throughout the training period and the Event.
 Anyone who has been lost or injured on Dartmoor will tell you of their expert coordination of rescue from Dartmoor’s wild country.

-The Scrutineers: This group consists in the main of serving and retired members of the Royal Navy and Royal Air Force who support the safety management of the event.
-They have two key tasks; before the start they check selected teams kit for conformity and during the challenge patrol the moor in teams to ensure adherence to the rules.
+The Scrutineers: This group consists in the main of serving and retired members of the Royal Navy and Royal Air Force (and some Army) who support the safety management of the event.
+They have two key tasks; before the start they check selected teams kit for conformity and during the challenge patrol the Moor in teams to ensure adherence to the rules.
 The Scrutineers have collectively many years of experience and travel from all over the country to support this unique expedition.